advanced-security/ghas-seat-projection/README.md

       - name: Get the handles
         run: echo "HANDLES ${{ steps.seats.outputs.ghas-handles}}"

-      - name: Get the amount
+      - name: Get the amount of seats
         run: echo "SEATS THAT WILL BE USED ${{ steps.seats.outputs.ghas-seats}}" ...
 ```